 The central dilemma is to decide at what point further securing exclusive rights ceases to promote the progress of science and the useful arts.
-An ideal system would, for each author or inventor, determine the absolute minimum term the individual requires as compensation for a work.
+An ideal system would, for each author or inventor, and for each of her works, determine the absolute minimum term she requires as compensation for the work.
 In this way the originator would be acceptably compensated for production, and the public would obtain maximum possible benefit from the invention or work.
-This obviously cannot be done.
+This obviously cannot be done in practice.
 However, it can be approximated in a way I believe to be near enough the mark to satisfy all parties.
 The US Supreme Court believes that such approximation is unnecessary and that further retroactive copyright extensions are constitutional.
 On June 3 of 2003, the Court held, in the case of Eldred v.
 Ashcroft that

 1. The CTEA's extension of existing copyrights does not exceed Congress' power under the Copyright Clause.
 Pp. 7-28.It is my belief that Congress has already stepped far beyond its Constitutional authority in enacting copyright laws, and that any retroactive or blanket extension to copyright term is immediately unconstitutional and merits no further consideration.
 I propose an alternative that addresses these and other concerns with US copyright law.